bluelightning32/vs-interactions-demo/readme.md

-# Vintage Story Dimensions Demo
+# Vintage Story Block Interactions Demo

-This mod shows and tests the behavior of Vintage Story dimensions, especially the Mini Dimensions.
+This mod shows which interaction events are fired when a block is right clicked.

 ## Building